simplocms/docs/docs/core/helpers.md

 **`Functions::joinPaths(string ...$paths): string`**

-The `joinPaths` method returns joined given paths with system separator.
+The `joinPaths` method returns joined given paths with a system separator.
 The `$paths` parameter is mandatory and accepts the unlimited paths for joining.

 Return example:
 ```php